joelkoen/PicoLimbo/README.md

 When idle, PicoLimbo uses almost no resources: 0% CPU and less than 10 MB of memory, making it extremely lightweight.

-While not aiming to replicate every Minecraft server feature, PicoLimbo supports **all Minecraft versions from 1.7.2 through 1.21.5**, excluding snapshots, with only 27 implemented packets covering over 45 Minecraft versions.
+While not aiming to replicate every Minecraft server feature, PicoLimbo supports **all Minecraft versions from 1.7.2 through 1.21.6**, excluding snapshots, with only 27 implemented packets covering over 46 different protocol versions or 74 Minecraft versions.

 ## Features